robinohs/totp-kt/README.md

 The time period is the duration of every time step in which the generated code is the same.
 This is needed as due to delays (e.g., network delay) the server will not generate the code with the same timestamp as the client.
 As a compromise between security and usability the default time step is set as 30 seconds.
 > A time period of 30 seconds is used by the Google or Mircrosoft Authenticator app.
 #### Tolerance
-The tolerance is a duration that is subtracted from the timestamp the server creates when he generates a code in the isValidWithTolerance merthod.
-All codes generated within this period are matched against the client's token.
-If any of them matches, the code is accepted.
+The tolerance specifies a number of previous tokens that are also accepted as valid tokens in addition to the current valid token.
+> A tolerance of 1 token is set as default.
+In [RFC6238#5.2](https://datatracker.ietf.org/doc/html/rfc6238#section-5.2)
+> a time step is recommended to compensate for delays such as network delay.
-#### Code Length
+#### Code length
 The code length specifies how long a generated code will be.
 If the code length is changed, it is necessary that the user's authenticator app supports this as well.
-> A length of 6 digits is used by the Google or Mircrosoft Authenticator app.
+> A length of 6 digits is used by the Google or Microsoft Authenticator app.
 ## HOTP (HMAC-based One-Time Password)
 The HMAC-based one-time password method generates one-time passwords by using a shared secret in combination with a counter as the source of uniqueness.
 The major problem of this approach is the synchronization of the counter between the client and the server.
 Synchronization is out of scope for this library and therefore needs to be implemented by the consumer.
 A method for re-synchronization is described in the specification [RFC4226#7.4](https://datatracker.ietf.org/doc/html/rfc4226#section-7.4).